Climate and nature emergency in South Gloucestershire

 Climate and nature emergency community engagement group

-We have started a climate and nature emergency community engagement group.
-This is run jointly with CVS South Gloucestershire (Community and Voluntary Services).
+Our climate and nature emergency community engagement group is run jointly with CVS South Gloucestershire (Community and Voluntary Services).

 The group is open to everyone in South Gloucestershire and meets quarterly.

-You can sign up to our climate change mailing list to get group information.
+You can sign up to our climate and nature emergency mailing list to get group information.

 You can also email firstname.lastname@example.org

-Find out about our network of groups acting on the climate and nature emergency.
+Find out about our network of community groups taking action on the climate and nature emergency.

 - Business West